Osiris-Team/PayHook/WIP.md

 - Commandline tool to extract relevant data from the database and modify it.

 ### Todo
+- TODO Switch from Paypal to Braintree, due to the mess of PayPals API
 - Functionality to send payments.
 Currently, it's only possible to receive payments.
 - Add support for real goods.
 Currently, the focus is on digital goods and services, which means that billing addresses are ignored.